Star Fleet Project: Production

-"Star Fleet", May's hard-rock arrangement of the Star Fleet theme tune, "soars on more sheer guitar power as the piece is translated into interstellar heavy metal", with heavy emphasis on May's and Van Halen's guitar work, as May "intended to provide a platform for Van Halen's soloing skills with ...Star Fleet".
+"Star Fleet", May's hard-rock arrangement of the Star Fleet theme tune with "extended soloing", "soars on more sheer guitar power as the piece is translated into interstellar heavy metal", with heavy emphasis on May's and Van Halen's guitar work, as May "intended to provide a platform for Van Halen's soloing skills with ...
+Star Fleet".
 The "strongest" track, the song "[carries] both the energy and full flavor of an early Queen work".
 "Van Halen's and May's guitar solos bounce off one another like playful lions".
 This "[bouncing] off one another" is intended, as May explained: "I wanted to play in a sympathetic way to him, to supply the great rhythms that he could play to.
 I wanted to be the perfect rhythm guitarist, and I grew up as a rhythm guitarist, so that's natural to me.
 But when we were trading solos ... we were feeding off each other ....
 We'd never played together before, and yet the chemistry is there.
 It was as spontaneous as anything could be".
 "Edward played the solo on 'Star Fleet' three times.
 Each time it was incredible.
 Each time it was different".
-Prior to beginning work on the project, May "attempted to get in touch with the song's writer, British keyboardist Phil Bliss, but was unsuccessful until after the Star Fleet Project was completed".
+Prior to beginning work on the project, May "attempted to get in touch with the song's writer, British keyboardist Paul Bliss, but was unsuccessful until after the Star Fleet Project was completed."
 Of this attempted contact, May said, "I tried to get in touch with the guy who had written the song, Paul Bliss, and couldn't at the time.
 So I pressed on and did some arrangement around a couple of verses and wrote extra middle bit for it.
 Later I got in touch with him, and he said it was a pity that I couldn't find him in the early days because he's got some more verse in the middle – which I'm dying to hear – but it was too late for the project.
-My song does follow his musical theme, and I used the verse he wrote".
+My song does follow his musical theme, and I used the verse he wrote."
 Apparently "Brian sent a signed copy of the finished [mini-album] to ...
 Bliss, with a message thanking him for his composition".